rust-lang/book/nostarch/chapter03.md

 }
 ```

-A `main` function declaration containing one statement
+Listing 3-1: A `main` function declaration containing one statement

 Function definitions are also statements; the entire preceding example is a
 statement in itself.